dcolcott/aws-amplify-sagemaker-inference-client/README.md

 You can now go to the Amazon Sagemaker console and see the Amazon Sagemaker Model has been created.

 ### Deploy an Amazon Sagemaker Endpoint
-To create the Amazon Sagemaker Endpoint you first need to create the Endpoint configuration.
+To create the Amazon Sagemaker Endpoint, you first need to create the Endpoint configuration.

 #### Create the Amazon Sagemaker Endpoint Config
  Execute the below to create the Amazon Sagemaker Endpoint Config.
 Verify in the Amazon Sagemaker console that the configuration was successfully deployed.

 ```